 The locking mechanism of the knife is very strong, and the spring-loaded opening is strong, as well.
 About the only problem reported with this knife is the force of opening, which could jolt the knife out of the hand of a person not expecting the force.
 Read more about the AE-04.

-In view of the characteristic of a good folding knife, it appears that the Cold Steel Recon 1 Tactical Knife With G-10 Handle Clip Point and Black Blade is the best knife of the three listed here.
-It has all of the qualities of a safe and dependable folding knife, with finger grips, finger guards, ambidextrous opening, and a strong spine.
+In view of the characteristic of a good folding knife, it appears that the Cold Steel Voyager Tanto is the best knife of the three listed here.
+That’s MY OPINION of course!
+It’s not a fact!
+However, for me, it has all of the qualities of a safe and dependable folding knife, with finger grips, finger guards, ambidextrous opening, and a strong spine.
 The blade is exceptionally strong, yet retains its edge beyond what a regular knife normally does.
 Even if the Teflon wears off, this is still the best knife for the money.